basnijholt/glove80/README.md

    ```

    The script rebuilds each JSON under `original/`.
 A clean `git diff` confirms
-   the new code still matches Moosy’s published layouts.
+   the new code still matches the published layouts.

 3. Run the tests: